open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/deployment/kubernetes/on-prem.md

 ## Change owner and permission manually on disks

-Since airflow pods run as non root users, they would not have write access on the nfs server volumes.
+Since airflow pods run as non-root users, they would not have write access on the nfs server volumes.
 In order to fix the permission here, spin up a pod with persistent volumes attached and run it once.

 ```yaml
 # permissions_pod.yml